 I Will Not Find Peace From Evangelicalism and Write to Try and Understand What Happened and Keep People Away From It

 One of the reasons why I write this blog is to try and understand the dark side of religion and also to teach and keep people away from some of these places.
 In November of 2019 I traveled to the Chicago area to audit a spiritual abuse conference.
 It was organized by Julie Roys and had people from both Willowcreek Church and Harvest Bible Chapel show up.
 At the conference Wade Mullen gave an interesting talk about how he actually found peace from a dark spiritual situation.
 This blog is happy for Wade, but the reality is that about 99% of the evangelical abuse situations will not be resolved.
 Most people will not find peace and will remain stuck or hurt.
 You can read more about this in, “Why Wade Mullen Found Peace and Why I Never Will.”
-This blog writes about this topic so that when you get married, deal with that family illness or have to bury a loved one who passed away; your life can be spared the harm of some of these evangelical organizations.
+This blog writes about this topic so that when you get married, deal with that family illness or have to bury a loved one who passed away; your life can be spared the harm of some of these evangelical organizations and the trauma they inflict.

 I Have No Plans of Going Back to Evangelical Christianity